Jashepp/customElements-mixinPropertiesAttributes/README.md

 For the `observer` option, the [Property Change Details Object](#property-change-details-object) will be the first argument.

 All events emitted when the `notify` option is specified, will have `event.detail` set to the [Property Change Details Object](#property-change-details-object).
+The event will not bubble up the DOM.

 It is recommended to use a `set` descriptor to listen for changes.
 See '[Watching For Changes](#watching-for-changes)' below.